graetz23/craftbeerpi3ArduinoTempProbes/README.md

 ### Introduction

-The CraftBeerPi3 Arduino Temperature Probes (CBP3ATP) plugin connects via serial to an arduino microcontroller and reads out temperature probes.
+The **CraftBeerPi3 Arduino Temperature Probes (CBP3ATP)** plugin connects via serial to an arduino microcontroller board and reads out temperature probes periodically.

 ### Hardware Setup

 For the current setup a usual _arduino UNO or leonardo_ board with six analog inputs, and **up to six _Negative Temperature Coefficient (NTC)_ cable probes** are used.
 The **arduino project: [Arduino Serial State Temperature Probes](https://github.com/graetz23/ArduinoSerialStateTempProbes)** can be flashed out of the box.

-In [CraftBeerPi3](https://github.com/Manuel83/craftbeerpi3) you place this plugin to _~/craftbeerpi3/modules/plugins/_ by:
+In [CraftBeerPi3](https://github.com/Manuel83/craftbeerpi3) you place this plugin to **_~/craftbeerpi3/modules/plugins/_** by:

 **git clone https://github.com/graetz23/craftbeerpi3ArduinoTempProbes**